qphl/ViewModels.RavenDB/README.md

-# CR.ViewModels.Core
+# CR.ViewModels.RavenDB

-A package containing .NET interfaces for reading/writing CQRS ViewModels in a generic way.
+A package containing IViewModelReader and IViewModelWriter implementations using RavenDB, for use with CR.ViewModels.Core.